awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 When an outbound call is placed from your contact center, the number used to place the outbound call is the number selected as the **Outbound caller ID number** for the queue with which the outbound whisper flow is associated\.
 The caller ID number displayed to the call recipient is the number used to place the call\.
 In some cases, you may want to display a different number as the caller ID number for your organization\.
 For example, if you have customers in multiple geographic locations, you may want to display a number local to the area where your customers are\.
 Perhaps your organization has multiple lines of business serviced by a single set of agents, and want to display a different number from your instance for each line of business so that customers have the correct number to call back\.

 When you use a **Call phone number** block in an outbound whisper flow, you can optionally set the caller ID number for outbound calls\.
 You can select any phone number from your instance, or use an attribute to set the number dynamically during the contact flow\.
 The attribute can be a user\-defined attribute you create using a **Set contact attributes** block in the contact flow, or an external attribute returned from an AWS Lambda function\.
 When you use an attribute to set the number, the value of the attribute must be a phone number from your instance in E\.164 format\.
-If the number is not in E\.164 format, the number from the queue is used for the caller ID number\.
-If no number is set for the outbound caller ID number for the queue, the contact flow will not execute\.
+If the number is not in E\.164 format, the number from the queue associated with the outbound whisper flow is used for the caller ID number\.
+If no number is set for the outbound caller ID number for the queue, the call attempt will fail\.

 For more information about E\.164, see [Use E\.164 Format for Telephone Numbers](agentconsole-guide.md#international-calls-ccp)\.